 28. Saucony ProGrid Integrity ST2

-Best walking shoes for nurses with wide feet
+These are one of the best walking shoes for nurses with wide feet.

 Maribel Calvillo is a nurse assistant who has really wide flat feet with bunions.
 Read her review.